 Two Dogs and the Carter Family

 William E. Carter, 36, wife Lucile, 36, daughter Lucile, 14 and son William II were traveling with two dogs.
-One was a King Charles Spaniel; the second was not identified by breed.
-(Some sources say both dogs were King Charles Spaniels; others say one of the dogs was an Airedale.)
-Mrs. Carter and her children left on lifeboat 4; Mr. Carter left on a collapsible boat (C).
-The human members of the family survived.
+One was a King Charles Spaniel; the other of unknown breed.
+Mrs. Carter and her children left on Lifeboat 4; Mr. Carter left on a collapsible boat.
+The family survived.
 The dogs did not.

 Lady, a Pomeranian, and Margaret Hays, 24

-Both got on lifeboat 7 and survived.
-Almost exactly a year after the Titanic sank, Margaret Hays married Dr. Charles Easton.
-Lady died in 1921, was cremated and interred in an upstate New York pet cemetery.
-Mrs. Easton died of a heart attack on board a cruise ship in Buenos Aires in 1956.
+Both Lady and Margaret got on Lifeboat 7 and survived.
+Almost exactly a year later, Margaret Hays married Dr. Charles Easton.
+Lady died in 1921, was cremated and buried in an upstate New York pet cemetery.
+Mrs. Easton died of a heart attack on a cruise ship in Buenos Aires in 1956.

 Dog and William Crothers Dulles, 39

-Dulles, an attorney, was traveling alone with the dog, whose breed is not listed.
+Dulles, an attorney, was traveling alone with the dog of unknown breed.
 Both went down with the ship.